Sebazzz/sebazzz.github.io/_posts/2020-10-11-i-fixed-my-gfx-card-by-oven-reflow-soldering.md

 2. Using a different PCIe slot on my motherboard.
-![Different PCIe slot on motherboard](/images/blog/2020-10-11-i-fixed-my-gfx-card-by-oven-reflow-soldering-1.jpg) *This photo is from a quick try when I thought that another lock might be the solution.
+![Different PCIe slot on motherboard](/images/blog/2020-10-11-i-fixed-my-gfx-card-by-oven-reflow-soldering-1.jpg) *This photo is from a quick try when I thought that another PCIe slot might be the solution.
 In this picture the cooler is already removed.*

 3. Measure voltage on the power supply
 ![Measure the voltage](/images/blog/2020-10-11-i-fixed-my-gfx-card-by-oven-reflow-soldering-2.jpg)